qmk/qmk_firmware/docs/feature_bluetooth.md

 BLUETOOTH_DRIVER = bluefruit_le
 ```

-> ** This module does no support [N-Key Rollover (NKRO)](reference_glossary.md#n-key-rollover-nkro);
+> ** This module does not support [N-Key Rollover (NKRO)](reference_glossary.md#n-key-rollover-nkro);

-The Adafruit Bluefruit SPI Friend is a module based on the MDBT30 module, using a Nordic nRF51822 chip, and is flashed with Adafruit's custom firmware that using AT Command sets.
+The Adafruit Bluefruit SPI Friend is a module based on the MDBT30 module with embedded Nordic nRF51822 chip, and is flashed with Adafruit's custom firmware.
-Data is transmitted via Adafruit's [SDEP](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-spi-breakout/sdep-spi-data-transport) data packets.
+This firmware uses AT Command sets over Adafruit's [SDEP](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-spi-breakout/sdep-spi-data-transport) data transfer protocol.

 #### SPI Configuration